-Feline polycystic kidney disease (PKD): A deeper look
+Polycystic kidney disease in cats (PKD): A deeper look

-Polycystic kidney disease (PKD) is a genetic disease that primarily occurs in cats.
+Polycystic kidney disease (PKD) is a genetic disorder that primarily affects cats.
 This disease is characterized by the formation of numerous cysts in the kidneys.
-These cysts consist of fluid-filled sacs that develop in the kidneys and can increase in size over time.
+These cysts consist of fluid-filled sacs that develop within the kidneys and can increase in size over time.

-How does polycystic kidney disease in cats (PKD) occur?
+How does polycystic kidney disease (PKD) develop in cats?

 PKD is caused by a mutation in a specific gene.
 This gene is responsible for the normal development and function of kidney cells.
-The mutation causes a malfunction in cell development, resulting in the formation of cysts.
-Since the disease inherited in manner, the presence of a single mutated gene from one parent is enough to cause the disease in the offspring.
+The mutation leads to a malfunction in cell development, resulting in the formation of cysts.
+Because the disease is autosomal dominant, it is caused by a mutation in a specific gene. inherited The presence of a single mutated gene from one parent is sufficient to trigger the disease in offspring.

 Which cat breeds are affected by polycystic kidney disease in cats?